-OCTOBER 6: breakfast at the hotel (included).
+OCTOBER 12: breakfast at the hotel (included).
 8:15 a.m. bus departure.
 First stop, Canyon Creek Battlefield (Flight of the Nez Perce).
-Lunch stop at Subway in Hardin, Montana (we'll picnic at the Big Horn County Museum, then tour the museum).
+Lunch stop in Hardin, Montana (we'll picnic at the Big Horn County Museum, then tour the museum).
 First stop after lunch: a quick drive up the bluffs to see the site of Fort Custer, established in 1877).
 For the balance of the afternoon, we’ll explore the site of the Hayfield Fight, the Connor Battlefield (on the Tongue River near present-day Ranchester, Wyoming) and Sawyer’s fight (where the Bozeman Trail crossed the Tongue).
 Last, we’ll examine General George Crook’s campsite, before checking into our hotel in Sheridan.
 Dinner on your own.
 Lodging for the next three nights will be at the Holiday Inn, Sheridan Convention Center (included in registration).

-OCTOBER 7: breakfast at the hotel (included).
+OCTOBER 13: breakfast at the hotel (included).
 8:15 a.m. bus departure.
 First stop, a rare visit to the Dull Knife Battlefield, where Col. Ranald Mackenzie with over 1,000 cavalry and Indian scouts attacked a Cheyenne village on the Red Fork of Powder River, on November 25, 1876.
 Box lunch provided.
 Other stops on this day: Fort Reno ruins on the Powder River, and a visit to the site of the Templeton fight, July 20, 1866, on the Bozeman Trail.
 Overnight in Sheridan (Holiday Inn, Sheridan Convention Center).
 Dinner on your own.

-OCTOBER 8: breakfast at the hotel (included).
+OCTOBER 14: breakfast at the hotel (included).
 8:15 a.m. bus departure.
 On this day we’ll visit the incomparable Jim Gatchell Memorial Museum, in Buffalo, Wyoming, followed by a stop at the historic Fort Phil Kearny Museum.
 After lunch in Sheridan (on your own), Neil will conduct the group on walking tours of the Fetterman Battlefield, and the Wagon Box Fight.
 From there, we’ll retire to our Sheridan hotel (Holiday Inn, Sheridan Convention Center).
 Dinner on your own.

 BONUS: Back at the Boothill Inn, as time permits, we’ll walk across the street to the Boothill Cemetery and hear the story of Muggins Taylor, a scout with Gibbon's column who carried news of the battle to Bozeman.
 Our stop at Taylor's grave marks the end of our tour.
 [While you're in the vicinity, make sure to visit the Yellowstone County Museum, not far from our hotel, near the entrance to the airport.
 It's a small affair, but they have a nice collection.
 Particularly noteworthy is their collection of Ghost Shirts.
 Also of interest along the rimrocks trail is the grave of Yellowstone Kelly, overlooking Billings.]